davidlinyh/CITS5505-project/agileapp/app/tests/README.txt

+Each funtion can be considered as an unit.

+Uncomment a test you want to run and copy paste it below def teardown_method(): or at line 21.
+(If you run the whole test, it would take sometime to run:( ).

 While testing, For Manage-Account page, Paste your Absolute path to agileapp/app/static/profile_photos in line number () or you could have a folder of photos yourself, mine is: